hashicorp/terraform-provider-aws/website/docs/r/directory_service_trust.html.markdown

 ## Import

-The Trust relationsiop can be imported using the directory ID and remote domain name, separated by a `/`, e.g.,
+Import The Trust relationsiop using the directory ID and remote domain name, separated by a `/`.
+For example:

 ```
 $ terraform import aws_directory_service_trust.example d-926724cf57/directory.example.com